utiasSTARS/ece1505-w25-project/README.md

 ### Setting up OMPL

-This project requires the Python bindings for OMPL.
+This project depends on the latest 1.7.0 release of the Open Motion Planning Library (OMPL) and requires its Python bindings.
 As of this writing, OMPL does not have a PyPI package that can be installed directly via pip.
 Therefore, it must be installed manually.
 While there is no official installation method, the following is a recommended approach:

 You can install the wheel file directly in your virtual environment.
-Download the appropriate wheel file from this [link](https://github.com/ompl/ompl/releases/tag/prerelease) based on your system.
-OMPL is expected to release version 1.7.0 soon, but for now, we will use the 1.6.0 pre-release version.
+Download the appropriate wheel file from this [link](https://github.com/ompl/ompl/releases/tag/1.7.0) based on your system.

 Once downloaded, install the wheel using `pip`:
 ```bash
 pip install <wheel-file>.whl
 ```

-Note:

-If you set up OMPL as described above, you can use most of the planners available in the upstream OMPL repository.
-However, our benchmarking script also uses [Greedy RRT*](https://arxiv.org/abs/2405.03411v2), a variant of RRTConnect that can find solutions as quickly as RRTConnect but with anytime properties.
-To use this planner, you need to use [my OMPL fork](https://github.com/mlsdpk/ompl/tree/greedyrrtstar) and build OMPL and its bindings from source.

 ## Usage

+### Teleoperation of Manipulator Joints in Drake

 Run the following command in the top-level directory of the repo:
 ```bash